-Limiting liability to the tenant, the actual owner of the animal, is especially important in cases of absentee landlords.
-While good landlords will have a property management company, that doesn’t necessarily take the place of a local landlord who can keep an eye on the goings-on at the property.
+Limiting liability to the tenant (and actual owner of the animal) is especially important in cases of absentee landlords.
+While good landlords will have a property management company, that doesn’t take the place of a local landlord who can keep an eye on what happens at the property.

 A landlord who rents through a property management company has a disadvantage when it comes to tenants’ animals.

-They don’t meet tenants, they don’t see the day-to-day happenings, and they may not even be aware that a tenant has an animal on the property.
+The landlord doesn’t meet tenants, they don’t see the day-to-day happenings, and they may not even be aware that a tenant has an animal on the property.
 This is especially true when the lease prohibits the presence of a dog or requires affirmative consent from the landlord for the dog to be on the premises.

 Fortunately, both Kentucky landlord insurance and Kentucky renters insurance are affordable and easy to get.
 Effective Coverage insurance experts can help you to efficiently quantify and protect against your risk, because insurance is our world and we want to get you quickly back to yours.
 It just takes one phone call to get covered, the paperwork is all online, and we can even provide instant proof of coverage for your landlord or mortgage company.
 Just call (800)892-4308 or click to get covered - whether you need Kentucky renters insurance quotes online or coverage anywhere else!